stefanjaro/data-engineering-nanodegree-capstone-project/README.md

 This pipeline will utilize Airflow to automatically spin up an EMR cluster, add the following Spark jobs (detailed below) as steps, before terminating the cluster.
 This will ensure we don't overspend on big data processing.

+*Note: The `watch_` tasks above are `EmrStepSensor` tasks that monitor the progress and status of the previous tasks.*

 * The `immigration-data-preprocessing.py` script will perform the following functions:
     * Generate the list of `.sas7bdat` that contain the I-94 Immigration Data and need to be iterated across for the transformationss detailed below.
     * Map the labels for the codified mode, port, visa, and citizenship columns using mapping files that were created using the reference data held on the `I94_SAS_Labels_Description.SAS` file.